XanaduAI/strawberryfields/doc/tutorials/tutorial_machine_learning.rst

 Optimization & machine learning
 ###############################

+.. warning:: We are currently making some huge changes to the TensorFlow backend of Strawberry Fields, including upcoming TensorFlow 2.0 support.
+As a result, this tutorial currently not working.
+Please bare with us as we finish off the work on our new TensorFlow backend!

 .. note:: The content in this page is suited to more advanced users who already have an understanding of Strawberry Fields, e.g., those who have completed the :ref:`teleportation tutorial <tutorial>`.
 Some basic knowledge of `Tensorflow <https://www.tensorflow.org/>`_ is also helpful.

 In this page, we show how the user can carry out optimization and machine learning on quantum